 - You will need to be somewhere where you can be monitored through your entire labor.

-- The correct medical team must be nearby to do an emergency C-section if things do not go as planned.
+- A medical team including anesthesia, obstetrics and operating room personnel must be nearby to do an emergency C-section if things do not go as planned.

 - Smaller hospitals may not have the right team.
 You may need to go to a bigger hospital to deliver.